wac81/wiki_word2vec/ReadMe.md

-#We create word2vec model use wiki Text like this https://dumps.wikimedia.org/zhwiki/20161001/zhwiki-20161001-pages-articles-multistream.xml.bz2
+#We create pretrain word2vec model use wiki Text like this https://dumps.wikimedia.org/zhwiki/20161001/zhwiki-20161001-pages-articles-multistream.xml.bz2

 ##